 Figure 6.
 A flight plan and GCP distribution was generated to simulate common UAS experiment design in the real world.
 The camera trajectory was designed for a GSD of 1.00cm and a sidelap and overlap of 75% each.

-The imagery output from Blender was post-processed in MATLAB to simulate nonlinear brown distortion (Equations 1-3) [30], vignetting (Equation 4), salt-and-pepper noise, Gaussian noise, and Gaussian blur.
-To accurately apply fisheye distortion and Gaussian blur, the imagery was rendered at a larger sensor size than the desired sensor size, and then cropped after the filtering was applied.
+The imagery output from Blender, rendered using a pinhole camera model, was post-processed in MATLAB to simulate various camera and lens effects.
+These effects generate imagery that is more representative real world imagery, and can have a significant effect on the quality of the SfM and MVS pointcloud accuracy.
+Nonlinear brown distortion was first applied by shifting the original pixel coordinates using Equations 1-3 [32], and reinterpolating the image intensity values onto a rectilinear grid.
+Vignetting (Equation 4), Gaussian blur, salt-and-pepper noise, and Gaussian noise, were then applied to the imagery.
+To accurately apply fisheye distortion and Gaussian blur, the imagery was rendered at a larger sensor size than the desired output sensor size, and then cropped after the filtering was applied.
+A flowchart depicting the postprocessing steps is shown in Figure 7.
 The constants used in this post-processing are shown in Table 5.
 The post-processing of imagery in MATLAB took 50 minutes.